csauve/node-greenman/README.md

 ## To-Do
 * Convert all modules in modules.old to new API
 * Pull rateLimit out to its own NPM module
+* Random quoting when chat active
+* JS and python sandbox modules